oci-pronghorn/FogLight/MP3Player/README.md

 ```

-When executed, turning the knob will cause LED2 to turn on/off and LED1 to fade in/out accordingly.
+When executed, the MP3 player will play MP3 files from a folder.